B Prod. Hot Rod - a Historical & Technical Appraisal of the Ford Shelby Mustang GT350 Series 1 (1965 / 1966 MY)

 Other cockpit changes saw an oil pressure gauge added to the instrument panel while the 1965 instrument pod was discontinued in favour of a separate tachometer mounted on the dash.

-Hertz GT350
+HERTZ GT350

 In November 1965, Shelby made a proposition to the Hertz car rental firm about producing a special edition GT350 that would serve as a useful publicity tool for both companies.